-Ken Markowitz, President
+Ken Markowitz, Founder

 Ken formerly served as the Managing Director of the International Network for Environmental Compliance and Enforcement (INECE), where he assisted governments around the world in strengthening the rule of law and building stronger environmental governance systems through performance measurement, adaptive management and public-private partnerships.
 He has led global capacity-building projects for prosecutors and judges, compliance and enforcement indicators, hazardous waste and port security, fresh water governance and on strengthening compliance and investor confidence in GHG and other environmental markets around the world.

 Ken is a founding co-chair of the American Bar Association’s Clean Tech and Climate Change Committee and an adjunct professor at the Washington College of Law at The American University.
 As a senior attorney at the EPA, he received national recognition for his work on emergency response and oil spill prosecution.
 He also worked in private practice as an environmental lawyer, counseling corporate and municipal clients throughout the United States on air, water, petroleum, waste and toxics.

 Ken earned a BBA in finance from Emory University’s Goizueta Business School (1985) and a JD from the Washington College of Law (WCL), The American University (1989), serving as an editor of the Journal of International Law and Policy and a dean’s fellow in tax law.

 Marcy Markowitz, CEO

 Marcy Markowitz is Earthpace’s Chief Executive Officer.
 She has more than twenty years experience in business management, marketing, communications, fundraising and event planning.
 As CEO of Earthpace, Marcy has managed a staff while executing day-today administrative operations, bookkeeping, and strategic planning.